Breakout meds: Get the lowdown!

-One of the most common questions we are asked is about acne and in particular what we think about acne medications.
+One of the most common questions we are asked is about breakouts and in particular what we think about breakout medications.

-I want to discuss some of the modern medicine approaches for treating acne; how they work and how they affect your body.
-I’ve covered some of the natural approaches to healing acne here, so you can be fully informed about your options.
+I want to discuss some of the modern medicine approaches for treating breakouts; how they work and how they affect your body.
+I’ve covered some of the natural approaches to healing breakouts here, so you can be fully informed about your options.

 Antibiotics